The House Where Elvis Had His Honeymoon Is on the Market and It’s as Incredible as It Sounds

 The Elvis Honeymoon Hideaway Throws It Back to the Pinnacle of Midcentury Modern Architecture

 Bennion Deville Homes agent Scott Histed is responsible for representing the property and is eager to showcase this historic estate.
-The home was designed by famed Palm Springs architect William Krisel, who was responsible for the development of nearly 2,000 residences in the Greater Palm Springs area.
-The estate was originally built for Robert and Helene Alexander and gained notoriety after being featured in multiple 1960s publications, dubbing the home “The House of Tomorrow.”
-The residence gained even more popularity after Elvis and Priscilla Presley spent their honeymoon at the home in 1966.
-Today, the home is still referred to as the “Elvis Presley Honeymoon Hideaway” and has been featured in Architectural Digest, Time Magazine and The Travel Channel.
+Famed Palm Springs architect William Krisel designed the home, contributing to nearly 2,000 residences across the Greater Palm Springs area.
+The estate was originally built for Robert and Helene Alexander and gained notoriety after being featured in multiple 1960s publications, dubbing the home ā€œThe House of Tomorrow.ā€ The residence gained even more popularity after Elvis and Priscilla Presley spent their honeymoon at the home in 1966.Ā Today, the home is still referred to as the ā€œElvis Presley Honeymoon Hideawayā€ and has been featured in Architectural Digest, Time Magazine and The Travel Channel.Ā

 If you’re traveling southbound on North Palm Canyon Drive, you’ll make a quick right onto Via Las Palmas, the main drive leading into the renowned Vista Las Palmas neighborhood.
-Upon passing the Old Las Palmas main entrance sign, you’re welcomed with a seemingly infinite amount of palm trees and pristine gated residences lining either side of the street.
-While discussing the characteristics of the Vista Las Palmas neighborhood, Histed explains, “It’s ranked the most expensive price per square foot in all of Palm Springs.”
-Continuing on your journey down Via Las Palmas, you will ultimately reach the serene Ladera Circle cul-de-sac.
-“The House of Tomorrow” stands out in the center and powerfully exemplifies the key components of midcentury modern architecture.
+Pass the Old Las Palmas entrance sign and palm trees stretch endlessly, flanked by pristine gated residences on both sides of the street.
+Histed explains that Vista Las Palmas ranks as the most expensive neighborhood in Palm Springs by price per square foot.

 Though the estate has five bedrooms, the most spectacular of private rooms is the master bedroom suite.
 The bedroom features a picturesque view of the exterior desert thanks to the four windows adorning the bedroom wall.
-The master bath features a tranquil bathtub and a black-and-white-tiled bathroom floor.
+The master bath features a tranquil bathtub and a black-and-white-tiled bathroom floor.Ā

-An opportunity to own a property as unique and historic as “The House of Tomorrow” is an event rarely seen in Palm Springs.
-Whether you’re looking for a new address to call home or an amazing investment opportunity, one thing is certain: 1350 Ladera Circle is a property fit for “The King” or queen!
+An opportunity to own a property as unique and historic as ā€œThe House of Tomorrowā€ is an event rarely seen in Palm Springs.
+Whether you’re looking for a new address to call home or an amazing investment opportunity, one thing is certain: 1350 Ladera Circle is a property fit for ā€œThe Kingā€ or queen!

 1350 Ladera Cir